momerjaved/Hote-Rates-Filter-API/README.md

 hotelId : 7294
 arrivalDate  "2016-03-15T00:00:00.000+01:00"

-Press Execute and scroll down , server call should return with Code 200 and JSON data in Response Body section with filtered HotelId and its corresponding rates.
-This is the filtered data as per task requirements.
+Press Execute and scroll down , server call should return with Code 200 and JSON data in Response Body section with filtered HotelId and corresponding Hotel rates as required by the task.

-The hotelrates.json file can be found under Data folder and you can try a different combination of hotelId and arrivalDate as per data in the file.
+The hotelrates.json file can be found under Data folder and you can try a different combination of hotelId and arrivalDate.
 For e.g.  the combination

 hotelId : 7295
 arrivalDate  "2023-05-01T00:00:00.000+01:00"

-should fetch 2 hotel rates.
+should fetch 2 Hotel rates.

  Unit Tests project :  **HotelRatesUnitTest**.
-Open Test Explore and press 'Run All Tests in View' button .
+Open the Test Explorer and press 'Run All Tests in View' button.
 All tests should pass successfully.